DCMLab/standards/docs/source/reference/examples.rst

 .. raw:: html
    :file: interactive/K309-3_gantt.html

-.. rst-class:: center

-W.A.
+:Gantt chart: W.A.
 Mozart: *Piano Sonata No. 7 in C major*, K. 309, III.
+Rondeau, Allegretto grazioso.
-Rondeau, Allegretto grazioso Disposition of keys modulated to (blue) and secondary keys (red).
+    Disposition of keys modulated to (blue) and secondary keys (red).

 In other words, annotate in a way, that the keys that your annotations modulate to would lead to a Gantt chart where the yellow bars represent the disposition